hhainguyen/hhainguyen.github.io/_posts/2018-04-30-namepatterns1.markdown

 The first and easy answer would be linguistic/syntatic features.
 Such names or sub-names are somehow indexed in our brain so that every time we see a person with similar patterns/sub-names/names we can derive where they are from, which religion they follow and so on...

 In this first part, we will look at the importance of such syntatic features (sub-words) in name classification.
-We are going to do this by using some extensions of tree bagging models (*Random Forest* and *Extremely Randomized Trees*) to classify the datasets and then using feature importance of each model to see which parterns are more important features in classifying names.
+We are going to do this by using some extensions of tree bagging models (*Random Forest* and *Extremely Randomized Trees*) and boosting trees (xgboost) to classify the datasets and then using feature importance of each model to see which parterns are more important features in classifying names.

+Full dataset and code of this series is available at: https://github.com/hhainguyen/namepatterns.